 It was an idyllic setting really.
 Shaded and quiet.
 A lonely dirt road edged by weeds and rarely frequented.

-At my great-aunt’s house, what I most remember is her garden out back.
+At my great-great-aunt’s house, what I most remember is her garden out back.
 It seemed to stretch to infinity with row upon row of tall cornstalks that blocked whatever lay beyond.

 We all had big gardens out in the country.
 Fresh vegetables and fruit fed us through summers, and then were canned to feed us through winter as well.